1jour1vin

 Mouth

-Complex and balanced, notes of spices and citrus fruit, delicate bitters on the finish, aromatic and gourmet.
+Complex and balanced, notes of spice and citrus, finish sustained by delicate bitterness, aromatic and indulgent.

 Serve